Difficulty

 Redhaven generally ripens early to mid August in the northern half of the United States.

-Redhaven is compatible with the American plum rootstock (Prunus americana), as are a few other varieties mentioned in the "Read More" section.
+Redhaven is compatible with the American plum rootstock (Prunus americana), in addition to a few other varieties mentioned in the "Read More" section.

 Reliance